fdsCG/techio-java-template/markdown/welcome.md

 # About this Java Template

+Welcome!
 This template lets you get started quickly with a simple working example using Java, Maven and JUnit.
 If it is your first contribution then you should have a look at the [Getting Started]() document.

 Sources are on [GitHub](https://github.com/fdsCG/techio-java-template), please don't hesitate to come up with proposals for improving it.